B1r2a3d4l5y/Disney-clone/README.md

 Libiries used
 Bootstrap and Bootstrap-icons

-Please download or fork this page if you want download this project and please star this repo
+Please use the link to download or fork this repo Please star this repo if you found it useful